jeffrwarren/jeffrwarren.github.io/ethicsmap.md

 ## Major arguments in morals and [ethics](http://www.iep.utm.edu/ethics/)
 Overarching questions include: what should I do?
 What sort of person should I be?
 How do I respond to others?
 What is the good life?
 What is the good?
 What is virtue?
 [What is the difference between moral and ethics?
 (Adorno)](https://www.dropbox.com/s/69nv9x30df4it80/Adorno%20-%20moral%20philosophy%20lectures%201-2.pdf?dl=0)

-- Three short books introducing issues in ethics (with my comments):
+- Some short books introducing issues in ethics (with my comments):
 	- Blackburn, Simon. *Ethics : A Very Short Introduction*.
 University Press, 2003. (topically organized; starts with challenges to ethics-including relativism-, then moves to some issues in applied ethics, and finishes with ethical theories.
 Little engagement with continental philosophy.
 Not a comprehensive mapping of the field)
 	- Bowie, Andrew.
 German Philosophy: A Very Short Introduction.
 Oxford University Press, 2010. (confined to thinkers from Germany, but includes some heavyweight ethical thinkers.
 Does justice to the analytic/continental split.
 Excellent summaries of the philosophers included)
+	- Taylor, Charles. *The Ethics of Authenticity*.
+Cambridge, Mass.: Harvard University Press, 1992.(You can also [listen to the CBC Massey lectures called 'The Malaise of Modernity' that led to the book](http://www.cbc.ca/radio/ideas/the-1991-cbc-massey-lectures-the-malaise-of-modernity-1.2946849).
+Looks at some contemporary worries and traces them to the ethical implications of individualism and authenticity)
 	- MacIntyre, Alasdair C. A Short History of Ethics : A History of Moral Philosophy From the Homeric Age to the Twentieth Century.
 2nd ed. ed., Notre Dame, Ind.: University of Notre Dame Press, 1998. (takes a historical approach to ethical ideas.
 Less emphasis on 20th C and continental views)

 See where some of these ideas fit on an [arts and ideas timeline](http://jeffrwarren.sitebox.io/teaching/arts-timeline).